 We want people to have complete trust in our brands.
 We work hard to keep our products as free from impurities as possible and have strict quality controls on the raw materials and ingredients we use, and in the manufacturing process.

-The specifications we set ensure that the level of any impurities in our home and beauty & personal care products are as low as is reasonably achievable.
+The specifications we set ensure that the level of any impurities in our home, beauty and personal care products are as low as is reasonably achievable.
 This ensures that the amount of any trace contaminants present in our products are safe for people and the environment.

 Phthalates are a family of chemicals that increase the flexibility and durability of plastics.
 They are commonly used in packaging materials, flooring, cables, luggage, sports equipment and medical devices.